- Date : 17/08/2023

 Since April 2020, the Reserve Bank of India (RBI) has cut interest rates drastically to multi-year lows to lift the economy from the impact of COVID-19 and the resultant lockdowns.
 Based on the RBI action, banks have also lowered interest rates on deposits as well as loan products.

-The best rates for Bank Fixed Deposits to invest in India include, DCB Bank with a 5.55% yearly tenure, RBL Bank which gives a one year tenure of 6%, SBM Bank India with its one year tenure of 6.1%, IndusInd Bank that provides a yearly tenure of 6% etc.
+The best rates for Bank Fixed Deposits to invest in India in September 2023 include, DCB Bank with 7.25% interest rate for general citizens and 7.75% for senior citizens, Bandhan Bank which gives a one year interest rate of 7.25% for general citizens and 7.75% for senior citizens, State Bank of India with its one year interest rate of 6.80% for general citizens and 7.30% for senior citizens, Axis Bank that provides a yearly interest rate of 6.75% for general citizens and 7.50% for senior citizens, etc.

 Best interest rates on bank fixed deposits in India